UT-ACM-Student-Chapter/Front-end-1402-course/Advanced/CSS/README.md

-# HTML: How to improve SEO?
+# CSS

 - Teacher: Razieh Dorehgard

-## Watching this video can help you more undrestand the concepts in CSS!
+## Watching these videos can help you undrestand new concepts in CSS!

 * [How to connect CSS file to HTML?](https://drive.google.com/file/d/1dlpBeO-zEFprvPU-Ty1I-QUs1s2B9PPV/view?usp=drive_link)